 3. What kinds of mutations have occurred in these genes (e.g., dominant or recessive, coding or regulatory, preexisting or de novo)?

 4. How predictable is evolution?
-If you know how evolution has occurred in one population, is it possible to predict the genes and mutations that also underlie the same trait in different populations?
+If you know how evolution has occurred in one population, is it possible to predict the genes and mutations that also underlie the same trait in different populations or species?

 5. How has evolution produced the unique characteristics of humans?